 2. Customized Reinforcement For You

 Ever have a custom-made outfit?
-It feels great because made specifically for you.
+It feels great because it was made specifically for you.

 Just like custom-fitted clothes, you want a flash card system that’s fit to you!